 Parking at Mt.
 Norquay

-Parking can be a stressful experience when travelling to new destinations.
-That said, we found this component very simple and stress-free.
-Upon arrival to the hill, there was ample parking.
-The spots are within close proximity of the main lodge, and parking is free.
+Parking can be a stressful experience when traveling to new destinations, especially around Banff where there is very little parking downtown.
+At Mount Norquay, we found this component very simple and stress-free.
+Upon arrival to the hill, you’ll notice there is ample parking.
+The spots are close to the main lodge, and parking is free.

-Before heading up to the Norquay chairlift, be sure to grab your park pass!
-All visitors of Banff National Park must hold a park pass in order to enjoy all that the park has to offer.
+Before heading up to the Norquay Chairlift, be sure to grab your park pass!
+Banff National Park requires all visitors to hold a pass to enjoy all that the park has to offer.

 Lions and Tigers and Bears, Oh My!